marrobi/Microsoft-and-Containers/DockerMachine/readme.md

 1. Run the following command to view the details required to connect Docker Machine to the VM:
 ```
-docker-machineenv$DockerMachineVMName
+docker-machine env$DockerMachineVMName
 ```
-1. To connect Docker  machine
+2. To connect Docker  machine
 ```
-docker-machineenv$DockerMachineVMName|Invoke-Expression
+docker-machine env$DockerMachineVMName | Invoke-Expression
 ```
-1. 3.Verify connected to Docker Engine on the VM:
+3. Verify connected to Docker Engine on the VM:
 ```
-dockerinfo
+docker info
 ```

-Congratulations you are now connected to your new Docker VM.
+Congratulations you are now connected to your new Docker VM!